What a beautiful time of the year!

 And then there are birthday wishes.

 I will always remember my friend Lee’s birthday is on September 11.
-I was working with him in 2011 when the World Trade Center was attacked.
+I was working with him in 2001 when the World Trade Center was attacked.
 It was Lee’s 35th birthday, and a somber time for all of us.
 He hated that his birthday was on September 11 and said he would instead celebrate his half-birthday on March 11 instead.
-I liked that idea because that date is close to my birthday, and many of my good friends are born in March.
+I liked that idea because that date is close to my birthday.

 I always liked Lee – he was very smart, very funny, and had that Southern charm that you don’t find too much in California.
 But Lee left California 10 years ago, and though we stayed in touch a bit, I haven’t heard from in in a few years.

 Nonetheless, when I saw the little sidebar on Facebook reminding me it was Lee’s birthday, I popped over to his page to wish him happy birthday, only to find his page strewn with messages about how much he was missed.

 He was a shining star.
 A professional at work.
 A witty, outrageous ham in his personal life.
 Someone you could have a serious conversation with, and someone who was light-hearted and free-spirited.
 I didn’t really know him too well outside of work, but I remember once he told me he thought we could have been really good friends, and I was glad he said that, because I thought the same.

 Goodbye Lee.
 You were one of a kind.
 I’ll see you on the other side.